Plans resubmitted to convert old Crewe takeaway into new shop and apartments

 This July, applicant, Mr H Mazi, applied for a change of use to a convenience shop at ground floor level at 67 Earle Street, formerly occupied by The Supercook.

-One of the flats would be one-bedroom, comprising a living room, kitchen and bathroom.
-The other would consist of two bedrooms, with with a living room, kitchen and bathroom.
+One of the upstairs flats would be two-bedroom, with a living room, kitchen and bathroom.
+The other would consist of one-bedroom, comprising a living room, kitchen and wet room.

 The Supercook building has been vacant since the COVID-19 pandemic five years ago, when the business closed suddenly.